 By nearly all accounts, this impedance rating will require a separate amp.
 Some that I came across that do well with the 770 include:

 There were a few people who said that they do fine without an amp at 250 Ohm, but the vast majority of people said otherwise.

 It’s a bit difficult to say, but most people were saying at 80 Ohms they will do fine without an amp.
-If you’re thinking about getting the 770’s in this impedance, you could always add one later if need be!
+In my experience demoing them at Guitar Center, you won’t need an amp with the 80 Ohm version.
+If you’re thinking about getting the 770’s in this impedance, you could always add an amp later if you want!
 Also of note: The 80 Ohm has the most bass out of these 3 impedance ratings.